-You’ll need to take this into consideration in order to provide it with adequate filtration.
+You’ll need to take this into consideration in order to provide your pet aquatic turtle with adequate filtration.

 No worries – I’ve put together some reviews and recommendations to help with that.

-A quick overview table of the turtle filters reviewed in this post
+A quick overview of the best turtle filters

 Here’s a quick comparison chart of the turtle tank filters featured in this article:

 |Model:||Recommended for:||Best Price:|